NiklasKoch-14/MarklerApp/docs/README.md

 # Wait for services to be ready (usually 2-3 minutes)
 docker-compose logs -f backend | grep "Started CrmApplication"

+  Option 1: Full Production Stack (Recommended for testing)

+  # Build and start all services (database, backend, frontend) with PostgreSQL
+  docker compose up --build

+  Option 2: Production Stack in Background

+  # Build and start all services in detached mode
+  docker compose up --build -d

+  Option 3: Development Stack with SQLite (Faster startup)

+  # Build and start all services with SQLite database (faster for development)
+  docker compose -f docker-compose.dev.yml up --build
 ```

 ### 2. Access the Application